 All major assignments must be completed to pass the course.
-Generally, late major projects and papers are not accepted.
+For major papers (excluding the final essay), any assignments submitted after the assigned deadline will lose 5 points per day for up to five days after the deadline.
+After this point, no papers will be accepted and a zero will be given for the assignment.
 It is vital, therefore, that you plan to meet all scheduled work deadlines.

-In-class writing (20% of your course grade) is time sensitive.
-As noted above, this work assists you with weekly learning, is often scaffolding into a project in a specific way, and may be collaborative.
+In-class writing (30% of your course grade) is time sensitive; therefore, no late submissions will be accepted for these assignments.
+As noted above, this work assists you with weekly learning, is often scaffolding into a project in a specific way and may be collaborative.
 It is especially important that you complete this work on time.

-I do understand that emergencies can arise and that accommodations may be needed for students who find that, during the term, they are not able to attend class or participate fully in courses (see Student

-Illness policy above).
+I do understand that emergencies can arise and that accommodations may be needed for students who find that, during the term, they are not able to attend class or participate fully in courses (see Student Illness policy above).
 Please email me as soon as possible to discuss allowances that I can make in the case of a necessary absence.